noimwinter/chrome-ai/README.md

 # Get Locked In With Me (GLWM)

+**Turn long reads into quick, personal insights — summarize, visualize, and learn smarter.**

-**Get Focused Together!** GLWM is a Chrome extension that enhances your web reading and learning experience with AI-powered text summarization and persistent highlighting.
-Just like YouTube's "Get Ready With Me," let's get locked in with GLWM.
+GLWM is a Chrome extension that enhances your web reading and learning experience with AI-powered text summarization and persistent highlighting.

+## 🧠 Inspiration
+Sometimes, we're faced with long and complex text for studying, research, or work, and it’s easy to lose focus or miss the key ideas.
+We wondered, what if reading online could feel lighter, clearer, and more interactive?
+And why copy and paste materials to your online notebook app when you can do the same thing on the website?
+Those thought inspired us to build a tool that adapts to different learning styles, whether you’re a visual learner, a student, or someone who prefers quick key-point summaries.

 ## 🎯 Why GLWM?